Filmmakers appreciate the thoughtful feedback, audience reception and warm welcome we offer them!

 And I hope to visit there again next time.

-I just had to write and tell you what a great experience I had at the Rochester Int’l Film Fest.
+I just had to write and tell you what a great experience I had at the Rochester Int’l.
+Film Festival.
 I only wish I could’ve stayed longer.
 The activities you planned were fabulous.
 The selected films were top notch and the people were wonderful and friendly — I go could on and on!
 Oh, and you had a fantastic audience for opening night!
-Since coming home I have told everyone about your festival — I wore the T-shirt to some networking events and got a lot of great comments and questions which allowed me to talk about the festival.
-I also spoke about it at length last night at my marketing class with an indie film casting director and a number of actors and filmmakers.

 Thanks again for putting on such a great festival!
 You deserve kudos!!!